-There are strict rules and tangible risks to setting up an SMSF, but at the same time you can choose how to invest your fund’s money as well as having greater flexibility over your investment choices.
+There are strict rules and tangible risks to setting up an SMSF, but at the same time, you can choose how to invest your fund’s money as well as have greater flexibility over your investment choices.

 With an SMSF, you are responsible — you are the trustee of your own fund, you need to comply with the superannuation laws and regulations, and you wear the consequences of all your investment and compliance decisions.

 The ATO asks all prospective SMSF trustees to consider the following aspects before deciding whether they should manage their own super.

 Two-thirds of Australia’s pre-retiree population park their superannuation savings and direct their compulsory superannuation guarantee contributions (and any extra contributions into a large fund.
 These funds are pooled with the super of other members and professionally managed by the trustees of the fund.

 If you set up an SMSF, you’re very much in charge – you make the investment decisions for the fund and you are responsible for complying with the law.
 And one thing that larger APRA-regulated funds may have over SMSFs is a compensation scheme for fraud.

 Deciding whether to take the SMSF route depends on your personal situation, and this is certainly one instance where professional advice and the pursuit of adequate due diligence is time and money well spent before deciding.

 If you do decide to set up an SMSF, make sure it’s for the right reason – saving for your retirement.
 Don’t set up an SMSF to try and get timely access to your super, or to buy a holiday house or sports car.
 The ATO’s compliance (and penalty) regime has improved since these sorts of stories were heard over the barbecue.
 These sorts of “investments” do not comply with superannuation law, and the ATO will come down hard on SMSFs toying with these activities.